← Back to all articles

 Rules

-Bao: East Africa's Four-Row Mancala Masterpiece
+Bao: East Africa's Four-Row Mancala Tradition

 Board and setup